 NodeJS is a programming language that corresponds to the JavaScript runtime environment.
 It is generally used in web development and the creation of network applications.
 It provides an open-source cross-platform to execute the JavaScript programs outside the client/user web browser.

-It comes with its latest release after every six months.
-At this time, its latest LTS stable release is “v18.14.2”.
+It comes with its latest release every six months.
+The latest LTS (Long Term Support) stable release of Node.js is version 20.10.0, which includes npm 10.2.3.
 It is recommended to update the NodeJS to its latest release to enhance its functionality and fix the bugs and issues.

-This post pens down possible methods to update the NodeJS version in Ubuntu using the command line.
+This post opens possible methods to update the NodeJS version in Ubuntu using the command line.

 - Method 1: Using Binary Packages